kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Only atmosphere, choking and too still.

-The yellow clouds of Venus churn far below, but Katherina floats above them—untethered, unread, undescribed.
+The now-yellow clouds of Venus churn far below, but Katherina floats above them—untethered, unread, undescribed.

 Her arms are lifted.
 Her hands are open.